 The low lying, comparatively small Bahamas are quite popular destination for mass tourism.
 Most people enjoy here a complete relaxation without bothering too much about travelling around and researching the intricacies of local history and nature.

 Interested visitor though will be rewarded with many unique monuments of nature and also several exciting cultural attractions.
-Islands are rich with legends including stories about unusual creatures looming in the wild forests and swamps.
+Islands are rich with legends including stories about unusual creatures looming in the wild forest and swamps.

 Islands consist of limestone of the former coral reefs elevated above the sea level.
 Here have formed thousands of sinkholes and similar formations.
 Most of them are small and often the indigenous Lucayan people used them as "flowerpots" for cultivated plants in the past.
 Some sinkholes though are large and unusual.
 Many large sinkholes and cave systems are connected to the sea and during the tides can be observed either incredible funnels sucking out the water (even a boat can disappear in these funnels) or giant bulges from the incoming water.
 Even more exotic are black holes – these formations are unique in the world as they contain bacterial layer which generated heat – heating the water up to 40°C hot!

 Featured: Black Hole of Andros